ClickHouse/ClickHouse/docs/en/query_language/select.md

 ### SELECT Clause {#select-select}

-[Expressions](syntax.md#syntax-expressions) specified in the `SELECT` clause are analyzed after the calculations for all the clauses listed above are completed.
+[Expressions](syntax.md#syntax-expressions) specified in the `SELECT` clause are analyzed after the calculations for all the clauses that described above in this text.
 More specifically, expressions above the aggregate functions are analyzed, provided there are aggregate functions.
 The aggregate functions and everything below them are calculated during aggregation (`GROUP BY`).
 These expressions work as if they were applied to separate rows in the result.

 If you want to include all columns in the result, use the asterisk (`*`) symbol.
 For example, `SELECT * FROM ...`.